segment-integrations/analytics-swift-adjust/README.md

 ```
 Your events will now be given Adjust session data and start flowing to Adjust via Cloud Mode.

-## Support

-Please use Github issues, Pull Requests, or feel free to reach out to our [support team](https://segment.com/help/).

 ## Integrating with Segment